anthonydb/practical-sql/README.md

 * Chapter 15: Saving Time with Views, Functions, and Triggers
 * Chapter 16: Using PostgreSQL from the Command Line
 * Chapter 17: Maintaining Your Database
-* Appendix A: Identifying and Telling the Story Behind Your Data
+* Chapter 18: Identifying and Telling the Story Behind Your Data
-* Appendix B: Additional PostgreSQL Resources
+* Appendix: Additional PostgreSQL Resources

 ## Getting the Code and Data on Your Computer

 **Non-GitHub Users**

-Easiest way to obtain all the code and data at once is to download this repository as a .zip file.
+You can obtain all the code and data at once by downloading this repository as a .zip file.
 To do that:

 * Select the **Clone or Download** button at top right.
 * Select **Download ZIP**